-- will be supported by dedicated practitioners who are welcoming and friendly and take pride in providing a caring, positive and inclusive environment. - have access to a safe environment where there are several quiet, cosy areas to relax and have some quiet time. - will have their achievements at Nursery and at home celebrated in our weekly 'Celebration Assembly'. - are supported by practitioners who are skilled in listening to children and provide good role-models for positive behaviour who follow our 'Therapeutic Approach to Behaviour' Policy. - are encouraged to attend regularly.
-Good attendance is celebrated and is viewed as a good indicator of well-being. - will have any dietary requirements catered for. - can access our fully integrated wrap-around care service that is open 48 weeks a year, from 8am-5.30pm term time and 8am-4pm during holiday periods.
+- will be supported by dedicated practitioners who are welcoming and friendly and take pride in providing a caring, positive and inclusive environment. - have access to a safe environment where there are several quiet, cosy areas, including a sensory room, to relax and have some quiet time. - will have their achievements at Nursery and at home celebrated in our weekly 'Celebration Assembly'. - are supported by practitioners who are skilled in listening to children and provide good role-models for positive behaviour who follow our 'Therapeutic Approach to Behaviour' Policy. - are encouraged to attend regularly.
+Good attendance is celebrated and is viewed as a good indicator of well-being. - will have any dietary requirements catered for. - can access our fully integrated wrap-around care service that is open from 8am- 5.30pm term time and 8am-4pm during holiday periods for 4 weeks of holiday periods.
+We work in partnership with a sports academy who also offer holiday club provision in our setting.

-- require personal care such as help with toilet training. - may access our 'Nurture Group' that runs twice a week alongside the Nursery session. - may require support at home from a Family worker from the Family Centre.
+- require personal care such as help with toilet training. - may access our 'Nurture Group' that runs weekly alongside the Nursery session. - may require support at home from a Family worker from the Family Centre.